 Practica Student:

 Site Administrator:

 Practica Placement:

-Practica Placement: Period of Evaluation:
+Period of Evaluation:

-Please provide your feedback regarding the practice professional practice.
-Your ratings should be be performance received from school personnel, passociated with the student's practice. ased on actual observation and/or reports of
+Please provide your feedback regarding the practica student's level of competence and professional practice.
+Your ratings should be based on actual observation and/or reports of performance received from school personnel, parents, and other individuals who are directly associated with the student's practice.

-☐ The student's competence and professionalism necessary skills for this placement. m is very well-developed and he/she displays
+$\hfill\square$ The student's competence and professionalism is very well-developed and he/she displays necessary skills for this placement.

-Comments:

-- m meets expectations with moderate supervision
+\Box The student's competence and professionalism meets expectations with moderate supervision.

-Comments:

-☐ The student's competence and professionalist training and/or maturation to be effective.
-A re
+\Box The student's competence and professionalism is unsatisfactory and in need of additional training and/or maturation to be effective.
+A remediation plan is necessary.

-Comments:

-A conference was held with the student onevaluation. to discuss the results of this
+A conference was held with the student on to discuss the results of this evaluation.

-Site Administrator Date
+Site Administrator Date Student Date

-Student Date
+Revised 01/25/2022